Open-Systems-Pharmacology/Oral-PBBM-Workflow/README.md

 ## PBPK Model Upgrade

-The PBPK model upgrade incorporating relevant changes required for this PBBM workflow will be made available after publication of the respective article by Vrenken et al. [[2](#References)].
+The PBPK model upgrade incorporating relevant changes required for this PBBM workflow are described in the article by Vrenken et al. [[2](#References)].
+These features will be officially implemented in PK-Sim v13.
+A beta version compatible with version 11.2 is distributed in the respective [sub-folder](https://github.com/Open-Systems-Pharmacology/Oral-PBBM-Workflow/tree/main/PBPK-Model).

 ## Code of conduct
 Everyone interacting in the Open Systems Pharmacology community (codebases, issue trackers, chat rooms, mailing lists etc...) is expected to follow the Open Systems Pharmacology [code of conduct](https://github.com/Open-Systems-Pharmacology/Suite/blob/master/CODE_OF_CONDUCT.md#contributor-covenant-code-of-conduct).